 Physical therapy is usually a better alternative to addressing back pain than using medications, so we’ll look at that next.

 Physical therapy for back pain

 Physical therapists are healthcare professionals that help you deal with pain in different parts of your body, difficulty moving and generally help your body function better, especially after physical trauma.

 Physical therapists help accident victims, amputees trying to get used to artificial limbs, mothers after childbirth and many more get back in full shape.
 They, however, don’t just work with major trauma.

 They also lend services to stress management through physical therapy.
 Aside from this, physical therapists play an important part in resolving back pain and other forms of muscular pain.

 Physical therapists are trained to investigate the root cause of back pain and address them appropriately.

 One of the most common methods they use is manual manipulation and massage.
 This is a very common and effective method for getting results with back pain.
 Although many people get their loved ones to massage them at home, it’s hardly done thoroughly.
-Physical therapists are the trained practitioners in this field.
+Physical therapists are trained practitioners in this field.

 Physical therapists also advise patients on exercises they can do at home that could augment the therapy they provide.
 These exercises could include sit-ups, push-ups, lifting small weights and light jogging.

-Physical therapists can also recommend medical devices that can help ease the back pain.
+Physical therapists can also recommend medical devices that can help ease back pain.
 One of these recommended medical devices is the weighted blanket.